uprtcl/spec/Readme.md

 ### Diagram

-The figure below shows how the Commit, the Perspective and the Context objects/identifiers relate to each other an to a pice of data.
+The figure below shows how the Commit, the Perspective and the Context objects/identifiers relate to each other and to the data object.

 <p align="center">
   <a href="https://www.uprtcl.io">